schost/NTL-extras/README.md

-# A bunch of NTL routines
+A project implementing some structured matrices algorithms